Links

 Create a friendly name for your API key so you can easily identify it in the future, and select Standard as the API key type.

-3. Your Secret Key
+3. API Secret

-Save your secret key - remember, once you lose this or if you do not save it, you will NOT be able to retrieve it again after moving on to the next step!
+Once you lose this secret key or if you do not save it, you will NOT be able to retrieve it again after moving on to the next step

 4. Your messaging service SID (without buying a phone number)